aft6/aft6.github.io/_posts/2018-10-28-Bear’s-CV-and-Credentials.md

 PROFESSIONAL SUMMARY

 I Would like to be a Pianist and Music teacher so that I can help many bears all over the county so that they can reach their full potential when it comes to extra curricular activities such as Music.
 Also, I have a strong passion for Music and especially the Piano and I would love to continue my passion as my career to fufill my own ambitions as well as help others' to achieve theirs!
+I have a careful ear when listening to music and am experienced in quartet and orchaestral settings.

 ------------------------------------------------------------------------------------------------------------------------------